 The X.Org project provides an open source implementation of the X Window System.
 The development work is being done in conjunction with the freedesktop.org community.
 The X.Org Foundation is the educational non-profit corporation whose Board serves this effort, and whose Members lead this work.
 The latest release of the full X.Org stack is X11R7.7, though many individual X.Org modules have had new versions released since then - see the xorg-announce archives for details of those releases.
+The next full stack release will be X11R7.8.
+Information about all releases is available.
 You may be interested in: Reporting problems, asking questions and getting help Check to see if your question is answered in the FAQ.
 Development The DeveloperStart page includes information for developers along with links to per-module developer pages.
 Mailing Lists On XorgMailingLists you can find a list of X-related mailing lists hosted on lists.freedesktop.org.
 Getting X Security Acknowledgements Copying

 Returning to Free Software: A GuideA month or two ago, I made a conscious decision that I would return to using as much Free Software as possible.
 The PRISM debacle of the last week confirmed my fears and reasoning, and so I made the decision to accelerate the schedule.
 Here’s what I did, and how you can, too.XorgFrom The X.Org project provides an open source implementation of the X Window System.
 The development work is being done in conjunction with the freedesktop.org community.
 The X.Org Foundation is the educational non-profit corporation whose Board serves this effort, and whose Members lead this work.
 Xorg is the most popular display server among Linux users.